phetdam/c-npy-demo/README.rst

 A tiny demo Python package comparing speed differences between NumPy's Python and C APIs that also serves as an example project for writing a C extension module that uses the `NumPy C API`__.
-This was for me not an easy task and I went through a decent amount of trial, error, and reading of dense and sometimes confusing documentation, so I hope this will be useful example for someone interested in doing something similar.
+I personally went through a decent amount of trial, error, and reading of dense and sometimes confusing documentation, so I hope this will be useful example for one interested in doing something similar.
 In my opinion, however, it's generally best to decouple C and Python code as much as possible, so if you want to use C to speed up your computations you are best off allocating memory in Python, passing that to your foreign C code using `ctypes`__, and then having your C function write to the memory allocated by the Python interpreter.
+Since the `GIL`__ is released when calling foreign C code, you can then multithread using OpenMP, etc.

 .. [#] Attributed to Sir Tony Hoare, popularized by Donald Knuth.